NeedsAUsername/express-react-mongo-template/README.md

 - Create/Edit Database Models (Users, Posts, etc.)

 Routes/Pages to create in React, with endpoints in Express API to fetch info:
-- SignUp/Login('/'): If user not logged in, show forms to sign up/log in
+- SignUp/Login('/'): If user not logged in, show option to sign up/log in
 - Main Page('/'): All posts are shown.
 Text for now(like Twitter), later enable other content/pics/vids/etc.(like reddit).
 - User Page('/user'): Should show user's posts, with options to edit/delete.
 - Account Page('/settings'): Should show user info(email, name), and options to edit/delete account